breatheco-de/content/src/content/lesson/mastering-css-selectors.md

 [[info]]
-| :point_up:This is a great reading about CSS Selectors: [The 30 CSS selectors you must memorize](https://code.tutsplus.com/tutorials/the-30-css-selectors-you-must-memorize--net-16048)
+|:link: This is a great reading about CSS Selectors: [The 30 CSS selectors you must memorize](https://code.tutsplus.com/tutorials/the-30-css-selectors-you-must-memorize--net-16048)